EArmbruster/SASboss/README.md

 # SASboss
-Short jupyter notebooks to help visualize outputs from ATSAS packages PRIMUS and GNOM
+Short jupyter notebook to help visualize outputs from ATSAS packages PRIMUS and GNOM